samirettali/shortener-backend/README.md

 It allows to create shortened links to registered users and uses JWT tokens for authentication.

+It also keeps the count of how many time a URL is visited.

 ## Users endpoints
 All users endpoints are prefixed with `/api/users`